httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP Message Signatures are designed to be a general-purpose security mechanism applicable in a wide variety of circumstances and applications.
 In order to properly and safely apply HTTP Message Signatures, an application or profile of this specification MUST specify all of the following items:

-- The set of [component identifiers](#covered-content) that are expected and required to be included in the covered components list.
-For example, an authorization protocol could mandate that the Authorization field be covered to protect the authorization credentials and mandate the signature parameters contain a `created` parameter, while an API expecting semantically relevant HTTP message content could require the Content-Digest header to be present and covered.
+- The set of [component identifiers](#covered-content) and [signature parameters](#signature-params) that are expected and required to be included in the covered components list.
+For example, an authorization protocol could mandate that the Authorization field be covered to protect the authorization credentials and mandate the signature parameters contain a `created` parameter, while an API expecting semantically relevant HTTP message content could require the Content-Digest header to be present and covered as well as mandate a value for `context` that is specific to the API being protected.
 - A means of retrieving the key material used to verify the signature.
 An application will usually use the `keyid` parameter of the signature parameters ({{signature-params}}) and define rules for resolving a key from there, though the appropriate key could be known from other means such as pre-registration of a signer's key.
 - A means of determining the signature algorithm used to verify the signature is appropriate for the key material.
 For example, the process could use the `alg` parameter of the signature parameters ({{signature-params}}) to state the algorithm explicitly, derive the algorithm from the key material, or use some pre-configured algorithm agreed upon by the signer and verifier.
 - A means of determining that a given key and algorithm presented in the request are appropriate for the request being made.
 For example, a server expecting only ECDSA signatures should know to reject any RSA signatures, or a server expecting asymmetric cryptography should know to reject any symmetric cryptography.